 Aug 10, 2018

-NYDFS responds to industry letter on third party service provider issue
+NYDFS responds to industry letter on third-party service provider issue

-Further, an independent agent also will be an Authorized User if it participates in the business operations, and is authorized to use any Information Systems and data, of an insurance company that is a Covered Entity.
+Further, an independent agent also will be an Authorized User if he or she participates in the business operations, and is authorized to use any Information Systems and data, of an insurance company that is a Covered Entity.
 In such a case, the insurance company must implement risk-based policies, procedures and controls to monitor the activities of the independent agent, as more fully described in 23 NYCRR 500.14.

-It is also noted that, like any other Covered Entity, an insurance company may be a Third Party Service Provider and/or Authorized User with respect to another Covered Entity, including an independent insurance agent.
+It also is noted that, like any other Covered Entity, an insurance company may be a Third-Party Service Provider and/or Authorized User with respect to another Covered Entity, including an independent insurance agent.